Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 - Investors and Board of directors(They buy into the idea of the founder)

-- Fractional CTO- Someone partly committed to the company (They split their time between the startup and consulting in this case Andrew brown? smiley)
+- Fractional CTO- Someone partly committed to the company (They split their time between the startup and consulting in this case Andrew brown? 😀

 - Marketing team: (This is the team  that will generate content)